Estreuselito/bikerus/README.md

 > 🐈 This paragraph explains how the catboost regressor is used

 1. Run the `Grid_Search_Catboost-param.ipynb` to comprehend my Catboost settings.
 The best parameters of the CatBoostRegressor for this dataset are `depth = 6`, `learning_rate = 0.1` and `iterations = 1000`.
 2. Open the `catboost_skript_ts.py` script.
-Proof the calculated parameters with the parameters in the `CatBoostRegressor`.
+Check the calculated parameters with the parameters in the `CatBoostRegressor`.
 Afterwards run the `catboost_skript_ts.py` script to create the CatBoost model based on the parameters and the BikeRental dataset.
 Additionally the script also saves the state of the CatBoost model in a file in the bikerus folder.
 The file is named `Catboost_model`.
 3. Last but not least open the `load_catboost.py` script.
-This script loads the previous saved CatBoost model.
+This script loads the previously saved CatBoost model.
 Additionally, there is also a test dataset of of `1.
 January 2013 0pm`.
 If you run the script, the model will predict the Bike Rentals for this specific hour based on the testdata set.
 Since we fed the model with normalized data, it returns a normalized count value.

 ## Fastai - Neural Net Regressor

 > ⚠️In order to try this one, one has to install [fastai](https://docs.fast.ai/#Installing) within an anaconda environment, since the pip version is really hard to install.
 Thus it cannot be installed within a container.
-Please follow the fastai link above to get more detailed explanation of how to setup fastai in your local environment.
+Please follow the fastai link above for a more detailed explanation of how to setup fastai in your local environment.
 You have to uncomment the function `fastai_neural_net_regression` within the script `model_creation` as well as the line where you import fastai.
 If you want to run the script `4_models.py` with the `fastai_neural_net_regression` make sure also to uncomment that, when you are in a anaconda enviroment with fastai.

-> 🌠 In the following will be explained how to use FastAI for a regression task
+> 🌠 The following will explain how to use FastAI for a regression task

 FastAI is a framework developed for fast and accessible artificial intelligence.
-Since its second version it can deal with structure tabular data, using neural nets as a regressor.
+Since its second version it can deal with structured tabular data, using neural nets as a regressor.

 ## Scikit-learn - RandomForestRegressor